kwebio/kweb-docs/faq.rst

 but there are also important differences:

 - Kweb is *far* more lightweight than Vaadin.
-At the time of writing, `kwebio/core <https://github.com/kwebio/kweb-core>`_ is about 4,351 lines of code, while `vaadin/framework <https://github.com/vaadin/framework>`_ is currently 502,398 lines of code, almost a 100:1 ratio!
+At the time of writing, `kweb-core <https://github.com/kwebio/kweb-core>`_ is about 4,351 lines of code, while `vaadin/framework <https://github.com/vaadin/framework>`_ is currently 502,398 lines of code, almost a 100:1 ratio!